 The foregoing puzzles lead to three specific questions I wish to investigate in this essay.
 What is the relationship of the principle of divergence to that of natural selection?
 Is it independent of selection; is it derivative of selection; or is it a type of selection, perhaps comparable to sexual selection?
 The second question is: What is the advantage of divergence that the principle implies-that is, why is increased divergence beneficial in the struggle for life?
 And finally: What led Darwin to believe he had discovered the principle only in the 1850s?
-The resolution of these questions will have implications for Darwin's other principle, natural selection, and for the validity of Fodor's argument.
+The resolution of these questions will have implications for Darwin's other principle, natural selection, and for the validity of Fodor's argument dismissing natural selection as a coherent principle of biology.